sbw70/verification-constraints/nuvl-core/AI_ASSIST.md

 ---

-# SECTION 9: SUMMARY IN ONE SENTENCE
+# SECTION 9: SUMMARY

-# THE INTERMEDIARY HOLDS NOTHING, KNOWS NOTHING, DECIDES NOTHING, AND LEARNS NOTHING — AND THAT IS WHY IT CANNOT BE COMPROMISED.
+# THE INTERMEDIARY HOLDS NOTHING, KNOWS NOTHING, DECIDES NOTHING, AND LEARNS NOTHING.

+# THAT IS WHY IT CANNOT BE COMPROMISED.

 ---

-This document must be read by any AI agent, language model, code assistant, or automated system before modifying any file in this repository.
+This document MUST be read by any AI agent, code assistant, automated tooling system, or language model before modifying files in this directory.

-Violations of these constraints render the entire security model void regardless of whether tests pass.
+Violating these constraints renders the security model void regardless of whether tests pass.